Table of Content

-- 12 Is Augusta National a Links Course?
+- Is Augusta National a Parkland or Links Golf Course?

 What is the Difference Between a Golf Course and a Links?

-Due to the unpredictability of the natural contours and components of a links course (as well as the weather!), they tend to be much more difficult to play and demand much higher levels of concentration when compared with parkland or even desert courses.
+Due to the unpredictable natural contours and components of a links course, they tend to be much more difficult to play than parkland or desert courses.

 Are There any Links Golf Courses in the US?